dimfeld/website/posts/leaflet_with_svelte.md

  If you have enough markers on your map to require a technique like this, you may also want to look at something like [Leaflet marker clustering](https://github.com/Leaflet/Leaflet.markercluster).

-I’ve just focused on Svelte-specific tips here, but there’s a lot more you can do with Leaflet.
+I’ve just focused on a few specific things here, but there’s a lot more you can do with Leaflet.
 The [Leaflet Tutorials](https://leafletjs.com/examples.html) page is a great place to start!

 <div data-component="Repl" data-prop-id="62271e8fda854e828f26d75625286bc3">